-“Revenge” isn’t the best new show of the 2011-2012 season — that title belongs to the now defunct “LuckI” — but it would be hard pressed to say it was not the most intriguing, at times exciting, and downright most guilty of all new television pleasures.
-Which is why the typical year one soap opera finale it delivered Wednesday night was incredibly disappointing.
+“Revenge” isn’t the best new show of the 2011-2012 season — that title belongs to the now-defunct “Luck” — but one would be hard-pressed to say it was not the most intriguing, at times exciting, and downright most guilty of new television pleasures.
+This is why the year one soap opera finale it delivered Wednesday night was incredibly disappointing.

-Does anyone think for a moment the show plans to kill of Victoria Grayson, played to creepy perfection by Emmy nomination-lock Madeline Stowe?
+Does anyone think for a moment the show plans to kill off Victoria Grayson, played to creepy perfection by Emmy nomination-lock Madeline Stowe?
 No. We do not.
-I’m not entirely sure how they’ll write their way out of this one, but this “shock and awe” red herring was an incredibly letdown, and desperate grasp for some sort of season ending interest that original writing was apparently unable to generate.
+I’m not entirely sure how they’ll write their way out of this one, but this “shock and awe” red herring was an incredible letdown, and the desperate grasp for some sort of season-ending interest that original writing was apparently unable to generate.